 Without insects, the glow worms become cannibalistic and turn on each other.
 It’s a real balancing act, as feeding the glow worms will cause them to turn off their glow but too little will cause them to eat each other.

 Glow worms require a permanently moist habitat and they depend on rainforests and wet caves for their survival.
 As habitats are disappearing, the protected colony within the man-made cave at Cedar Creek is a long-term conservation program.

-Word has clearly got out about the Glow Worm Caves at Cedar Creek Estate as tourists from Japan, China and Korea flock there.
-Up to 350 international, interstate and local visitors visit the cave every day.
 The whole experience takes about 30 minutes, and after you’re finished, you can explore the neighbouring Frog Hollow, an exhibit with more than 23 species of frogs and many species of rainforest insects.

 Cedar Creek also has a vineyard, cellar door and café with a lovely view over the estate.
 It’s a very different experience from seeing glow worms in the wild, but as an all-round experience, it’s a fun thing to do if you’re visiting south-east Queensland.

 No photography is allowed in the cave so you’ll just have to imagine what it’s like to see thousands of teeny-weeny twinkling lights in one small spot.